MickhailP/MickhailP/README.md

 ## 🧵 Some facts about me:

 - 🧠 I'm inspired to explore new technologies
-- 💼 I'm looking forward to find a job as a Junior iOS Developer.
+- 💼 I'm looking forward to find a job as an iOS Developer.
 - 📫 You can reach me on [Twitter](https://twitter.com/Mickhail_PV).
 - 🙋🏼‍♂️ Always good to meet new friends .
 - 🍕 ☕️ Pizza and coffee are my weakness.